ksauka/hicxai-research/README.md

 - Feedback is saved to GitHub for later processing and model improvement.

 ## How It Works
-1. **Question Understanding**: SimCSE finds semantically similar questions in the knowledge base
+1. **Question Understanding**: sentence-transformers (all-MiniLM-L6-v2) finds semantically similar questions in the knowledge base (GPU locally; CPU on Streamlit)
 2. **Intent Classification**: Maps matched questions to XAI method intents (SHAP, DiCE, Anchor)
 3. **Natural Explanations**: Generates human-readable explanations instead of technical outputs
 4. **Ambiguity Handling**: Provides suggestions when user intent is unclear